nihas101/pHash/README.md

 (u/load-image "path/to/image")
 ```

-or alternatively other libraries, that output `java.awt.Image` instances, can be used.
+Alternatively other libraries that output `java.awt.Image` instances can be used.

 ## License